(A) Purpose

 professional reviews.

-generated through grants, contracts and other peer reviewed
+through grants, contracts and other peer reviewed awards.

-limited to: lectures, poster presentations or educational displays at
+to: lectures, poster presentations or educational displays at professional

 presentations.

-limited to collaborations between departments, colleges and universities
+to collaborations between departments, colleges and universities regionally,

-limited to, providing consultation in: study design, data analysis, measurement
+to, providing consultation in: study design, data analysis, measurement and

-supported by scholarly publications, presentations and grant and contract
+scholarly publications, presentations and grant and contract activity;

-activity; commercialization efforts; clinical trial excellence, and recognition
+commercialization efforts; clinical trial excellence, and recognition by peers

-by peers such as fellowship in professional organizations or recognition of
+such as fellowship in professional organizations or recognition of clinical

 regional, national and international reputation are also important elements for